Harmonic Forms and Spinors on the Taub-bolt Space: Abstract

 \section{Abstract}

 This paper studies the space of $L ^2 $ harmonic forms and $L ^2 $ harmonic spinors on Taub-bolt, a Ricci-flat Riemannian 4-manifold of ALF type.
 We prove that the space of harmonic square-integrable 2-forms on Taub-bolt is 2-dimensional and construct a basis.
-We explicitly find a 2-parameter family of $L ^2 $ zero modes of the Dirac operator twisted by an arbitrary $L ^2 $ harmonic connection.
-We also show that the number of zero modes found is equal to the index of the Dirac operator.
+We explicitly find all $L ^2 $ zero modes of $\slashed {D} _\mathcal{A} $, the Dirac operator twisted by an arbitrary $L ^2 $ harmonic connection $\mathcal{A}$, and independently compute the index of $\slashed {D} _\mathcal{A} $.
 We compare our results with those known in the case of Taub-NUT and Euclidean Schwarzschild as these manifolds present interesting similarities with Taub-bolt.
-In doing so, we slightly generalise known results on harmonic spinors on Euclidean Schwarzschild.
+In doing so, we generalise known results concerning harmonic spinors on Euclidean Schwarzschild.